bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 ```
 This button, as it says, toggles the `.visible` class on the `section` element when it is clicked.

-An advantage of this inline approach is that, conceptually, the hypermedia itself is emphasized over the scripting of the
+A primary advantage of this inline approach to hypermedia scripting is that, conceptually, the hypermedia itself is
+emphasized, rather than the scripting of the hypermedia.

-hypermedia.
-Contrast this with [JSX Components](https://reactjs.org/docs/components-and-props.html), where the
+Contrast this code with [JSX Components](https://reactjs.org/docs/components-and-props.html), where the
-scripting language is the core concept, with hypermedia/HTML embedded within it.
+scripting language (JavaScript) is the core concept, with hypermedia/HTML embedded within it:

 ```js
 class Button extends React.Component {